-The island is very specific for its CAVE TEMPLES that are predominantly dedicated to Hindu god Shiva.
+The island is very specific for its CAVE TEMPLES.
+They are predominantly Hindu, in particular for god Shiva.

 Upon reaching the island, the path will lead you through the long row of stalls with food and drinks, souvenirs sellers, monkeys, cows, goats and loads of people all the way up to the caves.

-Interesting thing about the caves is that they also have several Buddhist stupa mounds but are predominantly dedicated to Hindu god Shiva and, as such, represent syncretism of Hindu and Buddhist ideas and iconography.
+Interesting thing about the caves is that they also have several Buddhist stupa mounds.
+Nevertheless they are predominantly dedicated to Hindu god Shiva and, as such, represent syncretism of Hindu and Buddhist ideas and iconography.

 ELEPHANTA CAVES are UNESCO World Heritage Site and an impressive archaeological treasure.